 Customer acquisition is a framework that manages the entire process of generating interest, traffic and leads to a business and converts those leads to buyers, purchases and sales.

 It’s a collective of activities that sit in between sales & marketing including marketing.
 In businesses like e-commerce where there is no sales people, customer acquisition is essentially entirely within your marketing and performance marketing framework.

 Customer acquisition is mainly focused on bringing new customers to the business.
 Retention is normally outside of the scope and is a responsibility of other areas in the sales and marketing departments.

-Your mainly responsibility here is ‘acquire’ new customers and do it in an effective manner.
+Your mainly responsibility here is to ‘acquire’ new customers and do it in an effective manner.

 From another perspective, customer acquisition is a series of interconnected events that build on top of each other to achieve the goal.
 Every component has a specific objective.
 For example, a digital advertising campaign might have the objective of generating warm leads and gather their